-Top sirloin steak can certainly be lean and low in calories, but if you're one who prefers a lot of marbling -- or ribbons of fat -- in your steak, you'll get way more fat and calories than you may realize.
-Whether you trim your steak or not though, you’ll add protein and several vitamins and minerals to your diet by eating it.
+Top sirloin steak can certainly be lean and low in calories, but if you're one who prefers a lot of marbling — or ribbons of fat — in your steak, you'll get way more fat and calories than you may realize.
+However, sirloin steak nutrition also includes protein and several vitamins and minerals.

-If you have a broiled top sirloin steak with all the fat trimmed away, a 3-ounce cut provides approximately 155 calories.
-A steak with some fat marbling gives you closer to 180 calories from the same portion.
-A broiled top sirloin that has roughly one-eighth of an inch of fat around the sides can have nearly 210 calories.
+If you have a broiled top sirloin steak with all the fat trimmed away, a 3-ounce cut provides 186 top sirloin calories, according to the USDA.
+A steak with some fat marbling gives you closer to 218 calories from the same portion.

 Generally the more marbling you see in your steak, the less protein you'll get, since fat takes up a bigger chunk of the weight.
 For example, that 3-ounce top sirloin with one-eighth an inch of fat has about 23 grams of protein.
-A similar sized steak with slightly less marbling has around 25 grams, while the fully trimmed 3-ounce cooked top sirloin contains about 26 grams of protein.
-The Dietary Guidelines for Americans recommend a range of 50 to 175 grams of protein for a 2,000-calorie diet -- 10 to 35 percent of calories -- so a 3-ounce sirloin steak can offer as much as half of your daily protein needs.
+The National Academies of Sciences recommends a range of 50 to 175 grams of protein for a 2,000-calorie diet — 10 to 35 percent of calories — so a 3-ounce sirloin steak can offer almost half of your daily protein needs.

 Minerals in Top Sirloin